All posts

 The sunpeak ChatGPT App simulator with testing capabilities.

-TL;DR: Use sunpeak’s built-in testing with Vitest for unit tests (pnpm test) and Playwright for e2e tests (pnpm test:e2e).
-Define states in simulation files, test across display modes with createSimulatorUrl, and run everything in CI.
+TL;DR: Use sunpeak’s built-in testing with Vitest for unit tests (pnpm test) and Playwright for e2e tests (pnpm test:e2e). sunpeak’s local host simulator ships both a ChatGPT host and a Claude host, so you test across hosts, display modes, runtimes, and themes locally and in CI.
+No paid accounts.
+No AI credits.
+Define states in simulation files and run everything automatically.

 This guide covers everything you need to test ChatGPT Apps with confidence.